N-bred/react-music-player/README.md

 NOTE: Everything was built from scratch, that means no libraries!
 (With a little custom slider as an exception);

+### UPDATE: 09/07/2019

+New feature added, now you can upload your own songs and play them in the app, keep in mind that they will only be able in the session.

+Also, there were a lot of performance fixes and now the app is blazing fast!

 site: [React Music Player](https://n-bred.github.io/react-music-player/)